jlehikoinen/jlehikoinen.github.io/md/summat.md

 ## Contact information

-If you have any questions or concerns, please feel free to contact us at [feedback@miltei.net](mailto:feedback@miltei.net).
+If you have any questions or concerns, please feel free to contact us at [jl@lehi.fi](mailto:jl@lehi.fi).

 ---